International reactions to the Saffron Revolution: Asia

 On September 27, the Ministry of Foreign Affairs stated that:

 "Singapore is deeply troubled and concerned by reports that the demonstrations in Yangon have been suppressed by force.
 We urge the Myanmar authorities to exercise utmost restraint."

 Singapore also supported the UN's decision to send Ibrahim Gambari to Myanmar.

 Taiwan - The President of the Republic of China (Taiwan), Chen Shui-bian expressed, on behalf of the Taiwanese Government, he conveys the strongest denunciation and regret to such violences of anti-democracy, anti-human rights, anti-humanity of Burmese Government, and appeals to the global democratic community to bring active interposition to Myanmar, so that bring liberty, democracy and peace to Burmese people afresh as soon as possible.
 He also urges the international society to square up to the entity of autarchy of the People's Republic China, to her bad record of human rights, and also, to pay close attention to her military intimidation, diplomatic repression and political wars of consolidation to Taiwan.

 On October 6, more than 100 Burmese and Taiwanese people marched in Taipei City to support the ongoing demonstrations in Burma.
 "Free Burma!
 Free Aung San Suu Kyi!" they shouted.

-THA - Prime Minister Surayud Chulanont issued his statement against the Burmese government's decision to use force against protesters, sharing his views as a Buddhist and a former military official on the effects of any crackdown:
+Thailand - Prime Minister Surayud Chulanont issued his statement against the Burmese government's decision to use force against protesters, sharing his views as a Buddhist and a former military official on the effects of any crackdown:

 "I'm trying my best to convince the Burmese: 'Don't use the harsh measures.'
 At the least they should try to avoid the violent action from the government side.As a Buddhist and as a soldier, I can say that it will be very difficult for the Burmese government to use violence to crack down on the monks.
 It will be against the way of life of the Buddhists."

 VIE - The topic was slow to make the headline in Vietnam until September 25, when a few news outlet began publishing terse accounts.